Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Sequoia are $1,454 a year including full coverage.
-Comprehensive costs around $332, collision insurance costs $566, and liability coverage costs around $398.
-Buying just liability costs as low as $460 a year, and insurance for high-risk drivers costs around $3,136.
-16-year-old drivers pay the highest rates at up to $5,348 a year.
+U.S. average auto insurance rates for a Toyota Sequoia are $1,454 annually with full coverage.
+Comprehensive costs approximately $332, collision costs $566, and liability coverage is $398.
+Buying just liability costs around $460 a year, with insurance for high-risk drivers costing around $3,136.
+16-year-old drivers pay the highest rates at $5,348 a year or more.

 Average premium for full coverage: $1,454

-Price estimates include $500 policy deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Sequoia models.
+Estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all U.S. states and for different Sequoia trim levels.

 Price Range from Low to High